airbnb/javascript/README.md

     ```

   <a name="constructors--no-useless"></a><a name="9.5"></a>
   - [9.5](#constructors--no-useless) Classes have a default constructor if one is not specified.
-An empty constructor function or one that just delegates to a parent class is unnecessary. [`no-useless-constructor`](http://eslint.org/docs/rules/no-useless-constructor)
+An empty constructor function or one that just delegates to a parent class is unnecessary. eslint: [`no-useless-constructor`](http://eslint.org/docs/rules/no-useless-constructor)

     ```javascript
     // bad